Large deviations for the current and tagged particle in 1D nearest-neighbor symmetric simple exclusion: Proofs of approximations

-The proofs are through a series of lemmas inspired by the scheme in \cite{Lan} (see also Oelschl\"ager \cite{Oel}, and Bertini-Landim-Mourragui \cite{BLM}).
+The proofs are through a series of lemmas inspired by the scheme in~\cite{Lan} (see also Oelschl\"ager \cite {Oel}, and Bertini, Landim and Mourragui~\cite{BLM}).
 As several of the steps are different, we give some details.

 To this end, let $\mu$ be a density such that $I_0(\mu)<\infty$.
-The first lemma states that finite rate densities $\mu$, when integrated against smooth test functions, are uniformly continuous in time (cf. Lemma 4.4 \cite{BLM}). \begin{lemma} Let $\eta\in D([0,T]; M_1)$ be a density such that $I_0(\eta)<\infty$, and let $\mathfrak J\in C^2_K(\R)$.
-Then, $s\mapsto \langle \eta_s, \mathfrak J\rangle = \int \mathfrak J(x)\eta_s(x)dx$ is a uniformly continuous function. \end{lemma}
+The first lemma states that finite rate densities $\mu$, when integrated against smooth test functions, are uniformly continuous in time; cf. Lemma 4.4~\cite{BLM}. \begin{lemma} Let $\eta\in D([0,T]; M_1)$ be a density such that $I_0(\eta)<\infty $, and let $\mathfrak J\in C^2_K(\R)$.
+Then, $s\mapsto \langle\eta_s, \mathfrak J\rangle= \int\mathfrak J(x)\eta_s(x)\,dx$ is a uniformly continuous function. \end{lemma}